 Arborvitae is a variety of coniferous shrub that grows well in pots.
 You can prune them to match your space, and some types grow to ten feet.
 This shrub is cold and drought tolerant, as well as generally hardy since it can live in zones 3 through 7.

 Indian hawthorn is a shrub that produces pink-white blooms.
 While most people plant it in the ground, it can also thrive in a pot and be pruned into any shape you want.
-These plants for balcony privacy only survive in warm climates like hardiness zones 7 to 10.
+These balcony privacy plants only survive in warm climates like hardiness zones 7 to 10.

 These vibrant plants add color to your balcony privacy screen all year round.
 In the spring and summer, they grow leaves and small flowers.
 Over winter, all the leaves drop, and the bright red stems are revealed.
-This plant is suitable for hardiness zones 2 through 8.
+Red twig dogwood is suitable for hardiness zones 2 through 8.

 Designing your balcony or patio space with plants for privacy is a great idea.
 However, it requires careful research and planning to ensure you end up with the living oasis you want from the small space of your balcony.